AntonC9018/Kari/source/README.md

 You can use e.g. `dotnet run -p Kari.Generator/Kari.Generator.csproj` to compile and run Kari.

+You will need to pass the full path to the plugins folder you want to use, or

 ## Reference issues

 ### Flags enum example